Also known as: side flag raise, flag leg raise, oblique leg raise, side leg raise

 What are the benefits of side flag leg raises?

-Side flag leg raises strengthen obliques, hip flexors and overall core while improving lateral stability, balance and hip control.
-They require no equipment and help reduce low-back strain by training side-to-side stability for functional movement.
+Side flag leg raises strengthen the obliques, hip flexors and overall core while improving lateral stability, balance and single-side control.
+They enhance functional strength for sports and daily movement and require no equipment, making them easy to add to core routines.

-What are common mistakes when doing side flag leg raises?
+What are common mistakes to avoid when doing side flag leg raises?

 How can I progress or regress side flag leg raises?